UIGyeol/2024/README.md

 #first-repository

-This is practice of java, c and python
+This is practice of java, c and python mainly review